Nestled within Busan, Korea’s southern, ocean side city and the second largest in the country, is Gamcheon Culture Village.

 While a lot of Korea has become commercialized, it seems Gamcheon Culture Village is more of an off-the-beaten-path destination.

 You won’t run into constant tour groups, and even the foreign faces are few and far between.
 If you go early enough (before noon), you might even find the village a bit less crowded.

 Furthermore, because it is still very much a residential area, you won’t find it particularly noisy and the street vendors are kept to a minimum.
-Some of the houses have been turned into shops and cafes, with all the proceeds going towards the villagers, so feel free to grab a coffee or purchase some souvenirs, knowing you’re supporting local!
+Some local villagers turned abandoned houses into coffee shops or restaurants.
+Feel free to grab a coffee or purchase some souvenirs, knowing you’re supporting local!

 More on Gamcheon Culture Village

 To get to Gamcheon Culture Village, we took the subway from Busan Station (부산역) to Toseong Station (토성) along Line 1.
 Leave through Exit 6 and turn right when you’re facing the intersection.
 You’ll see a cancer center.
 The local bus stop is right in front of it.
 Take Bus 2 for about 1,000 won, and it will stop at the village after around 5-10 minutes.
 It’s quite a doozy of a bus ride.
 If you don’t mind spending about 3-4,000 extra won, just take a taxi.

 There are a few tours to Busan that will include Gamcheon.
 You can book them by clicking the links below: